Mapsui/Mapsui/README.md

 ## Questions
 If you have a question please submit an issue [here](https://github.com/pauldendulk/Mapsui/issues)

+## Donations
+So far I do most of my testing in the Simulator because I do not have a iPhone/iPad at home.
+So if you have an old iPad/iPhone lying around I'd be very interesed.
+A cracked screen is not a problem :).
+Contact me at pauldendulk@gmail.com.

 ## Supported Platforms

 - **WPF** - Windows Desktop on .NET 4.5.2